-I’m on the lookout for suitable hedgehog release sites for hedgehogs that have spent the time in care.
-I want the best of the best for these rehabilitated hedgehogs so please let me know if you can offer the perfect des-res.
-Below are the minimum requirements that all homes must meet.
-I am looking for homes within 5 miles of York but other hedgehog rescues will have similar criteria.
+I look for suitable hedgehog release sites for hedgehogs that have spent time being rehabilitated in the hedgehog hospital.
+I want the best of the best for these hedgehogs and below are my minimum requirements that all new hedgehog release sites must meet.
+I ideally seek homes within 10 miles of York but other hedgehog rescues will have similar criteria.

 Please note that normally a hedgehog will return to where it was found following its rehabilitation.
 This is not always possible though in every case, for example where the finder has not provided details of the location.

 1..
 You must already have hedgehogs regularly visiting your garden.
 This is the only way to know that the habitat is suitable and that the hedgehogs will find a mate.
 You can’t just release one or two hedgehogs and hope they will colonize an area.
 If hedgehogs aren’t in the area, sadly, there is a reason…..

 2. You must be well away from busy main roads – hazardous to hedgehogs.

 3. You and your neighbours must not use slug pellets, pesticides or herbicides – all of these can cause poisoning and death.
 You must also avoid use of garden netting, check carefully before strimming and forking (and ideally not strim your garden at all)

 4. Your garden must be linked to at least 10 large gardens via hedgehog holes/hedges/open fencing.
 The ideal garden will offer plenty of ground cover for foraging and nest sites.